The Best Prenatal Vitamins

 Prenatals aren’t vetted by the FDA.

-You might think the government would review anything pregnant women are taking daily for health-related reasons, but the reality is that prenatal vitamins are classified as a supplement and their ingredients aren’t subject to approval by the FDA.
+There’s a good reason our top pick is a prenatal vitamin that underwent rigorous independent lab testing.
+You might think the government would review anything pregnant women are taking daily for health-related reasons, but the reality is that prenatal vitamins are classified as a supplement and aren’t subject to approval by the FDA (though, the agency does provide manufacturing standards).
 Just like with other vitamins and supplements, there is very little oversight for manufacturers — and no guarantee that you’re actually getting what the label promises.

-“Since vitamins aren’t held to the strict standards that baby foods and other items are, you want to be sure you are buying them from a quality company that is reputable,” she says.
+“Since vitamins aren’t held to the strict standards that baby foods and other items are, you want to be sure you are buying them from a quality company that is reputable,” she said.

 Food-based or synthetic?
 There’s not a clear answer.

-Food-based vitamins (folate from lemons, for example) are often claimed to be easier on your stomach and healthier because they’re derived from natural sources, but there isn’t conclusive evidence proving they’re superior to vitamins with nutrients created in a lab.
+Food-based vitamins are often claimed to be easier on your stomach and healthier because they’re derived from natural sources (folate from lemons, for example), but there isn’t conclusive evidence proving they’re superior to vitamins with nutrients created in a lab.
 In fact, Dr. Sullivan told us he tells his patients to take synthetic vitamins because they contain potassium iodine, which is a more stable and reliable form of iodine than those derived from natural sources such as kelp.
-Of our top picks, Deva, Pure Encapsulation, and Douglas Laboratories include synthetic ingredients; Actif and Mother’s Essentials use food-based vitamins.
+Because opinions seem split, our top picks include a variety of food-based and synthetic supplement options.

 The Bottom Line